 My Wera Tools

-- A few Kraftform screwdrivers: These have a green handle and are good for general use
+- A set of Kraftform screwdrivers: These have a green handle and are good for general use.
+They are my preferred Phillips screwdrivers and have been for some time

-- One wooden handled: Philips #2 for general use
+- One wooden handled: Philips #2 for general use.
+I just thought this was very classy!

 - Two bitholders: One Kraftform Kompakt Stubby magazine, which is a short screwdriver with 6 bits in the handle and a Rapidator Quick-Release Chuck holder